divarvel/servant-hoist/slides.md

 ## Servant

 <details role="note">
-Servant is an ensemble of libraries designed to work with HTTP APIs
+Servant is an collection of libraries designed to work with HTTP APIs
 </details>